How to Prevent Malnutrition in Older Adults

 Have you been eating poorly because of a decreased appetite?

-To determine your score, add weight loss and appetite to determine your MST score.
+Add the weight loss and appetite points to determine your MST score.
 An MST score of 2 or more indicates your loved one is at risk and it is time to intervene with nutritional support.

 Health care providers also screen for food insecurity, which can lead to malnutrition, especially among older adults.
 A quick way to assess if your loved one lacks access to enough food is to utilize the Hunger Vital Sign.
 It’s a series of questions and steps that allows dietitians and health care providers to assess how severe the situation is: